metno/anemoi-regional-tutorial/_posts/2024-06-13-getting-started-on-lumi.markdown

 layout: post
 title:  "Getting started on LUMI"
 date:   2024-06-14 09:00:00 +0200
-author: Thomas Nipen (thomasn@met.no)
+author: Aram Farhad Salihi, Even Nordhagen, and Thomas Nipen (thomasn@met.no)
-tags: anemoi
+tags: LUMI HPC containers
 ---

-To get started on LUMI, you need an account.
+A pre-requisite for this tutorial is that you have a LUMI-G account and are able to log in to the system with ssh.

 ## Building a container

+On LUMI, containers should be used in order to reduce strain onf the lustre file system.
+The general strategy is to build a singularity container with all dependencies, and leave code that you frequently edit (e.g.
+Anemoi and aifs-mono) in a virtual environment outside the container.
+We do this since building a container takes a while and we don't want to wait for this every time we change a line of python code.

 AMD has build a custom version of PyTorch that is optimized for LUMI.
-We want to use this for optimal performance.
-The general strategy for running on LUMI is to build a singularity container that contains all dependencies.
-The actual code that we will frequently work on (Anemoi and aifs-mono) will be kept outside the container, since building a container takes a while and we don't want to wait for this every time we change a line of code.

-The first step is to set up a cotainer recipe:
+We want to use this for optimal performance instead of installing the dependency.
+To build the singularity container, we will use cotainer, which allows us to bundle the pre-built PyTorch version with the other dependencies we need from pip.
+Create a cotainer recipe file:

 {% highlight yaml %}
 requirements:
    numpy
    anemoi-datasets
+   mode stuff
 {% endhighlight %}

 To build the container, run the following:

 {% highlight bash %}
-build
+build ...
 {% endhighlight %}

+This will create a container called `name_of_file.sif`.

+NOTE: If in the future, the aifs-mono codebase requires new dependencies, or newer versions of existing dependencies, you will have to build a new container.
+It is therefore good practice to organize how you name your containers.

 ## Setting up Anemoi and aifs-mono

 Next, we will create a virtual environment with the repositories that we want to override.
+Note that we did install Anemoi and aifs-mono in the container, but by installing them in a virtual environment outside the container, we can override the code from the container as the packages from the virtual environment are loaded preferentially over the packages in the container.

 Create a virtual environment:
 {% highlight bash %}